-Five classic proteins encompass the cardiac desmosomal cell-cell junction protein complex, which we loosely term, "desmosomal proteome", act to resist mechanical insult, which include desmoplakin (DSP), a central linker that tethers the tissue-specific desmosomal cadherins (desmoglein-2 (DSG2) and desmocollin-2 (DSC2)), to the intracellular intermediate filament cytoskeleton (desmin), through the intermediary armadillo proteins (plakoglobin (PKG) and plakophilin-2 (PKP2)) (4, 5).
-In the heart, the desmosomal complex acts alongside another mechanical junction, termed the fascia adherens junction (associated with actin cytoskeleton) as well as electrical channels, known as gap junctions to altogether synchronize muscle contraction (6).
-Genetic mutations in desmosomal genes, resulting in the destabilization/breakdown of the desmosomal proteome is a central hallmark of all genetic-based desmosomal-targeted diseases (4, 7), including the cardiac disease, arrhythmogenic right ventricular dysplasia/cardiomyopathy (ARVD/C) (8, 9).
-Protein degradation is a critical part of protein quality control and mainly performed by two pathways which include the ubiquitin-proteasome system and autophagylysosome pathway (3).
+Submitted: March 9, 2020; Accepted: April 14, 2021; Published: June 1, 2021.
+Reference information: J Clin Invest.
+2021;131(11):e137689. https://doi.org/10.1172/JCl137689. plex acts alongside another mechanical junction, termed the fascia adherens junction (associated with the actin cytoskeleton) as well as electrical channels, known as gap junctions, to together synchronize muscle contraction (6).
+Genetic mutations in desmosomal genes resulting in the destabilization/breakdown of the desmosomal proteome are a central hallmark of all genetic-based desmosomal-targeted diseases (4, 7), including the cardiac disease arrhythmogenic right ventricular (RV) dysplasia/cardiomyopathy (ARVD/C) (8, 9).
+Protein degradation is a critical part of protein quality control and mainly performed by 2 pathways that include the ubiquitin-proteasome system and the autophagy-lysosome pathway (3).
 These pathways recycle damaged, misfolded, or unneeded proteins into free amino acids for future use (3).
-The cardiac cell-cell junction is thought to display signs of active protein degradation as ubiquitin conjugates, autophagosomes and markers of ubiquitinmediated selective autophagy have been localized to these locations in both healthy and diseased cardiomyocytes (10-14).
+The cardiac cell-cell junction is thought to display signs of active protein degradation, as ubiquitin conjugates, autophagosomes, and markers of ubiquitin-mediated selective autophagy have been localized to these locations in both healthy and diseased cardiomyocytes (10-14).
 However, no information exists on whether there are resident proteins that regulate desmosomal (cell junction) proteome homeostasis.